d2r2/go-bsbmp/README.md

 --------------

 - *How to obtain fresh Golang installation to RPi device (either any RPi clone):*
-If your RaspberryPI golang installed by default from repository is outdated, you may consider to install actual golang mannualy from official Golang [site](https://golang.org/dl/).
+If your RaspberryPI golang installation taken by default from repository is outdated, you may consider to install actual golang mannualy from official Golang [site](https://golang.org/dl/).
 Download tar.gz file containing armv6l in the name.
 Follow installation instructions.